-The idea of the method is to first consider a one dimensional equation of Stratonovich type without drift and then apply Girsanov's theorem for fBm in order to obtain a characterization of the density.
+The idea of the method is to first consider a one-dimensional equation of Stratonovich-type without drift and then apply Girsanov's theorem for fBm in order to obtain a characterization of the density.